TylerCarberry/2048-Battles/README.md

 2048 for Android By Tyler Carberry
 My version of 2048 based off the orginal 2048 by Gabriele Cirulli.

+**Licensing:** Although this app is open source, you may **not** modify or distribute it outside of the [Github Terms of Service](https://help.github.com/articles/github-terms-of-service/).
+See the [Digital Millennium Copyright Act (DMCA)](http://www.copyright.gov/legislation/dmca.pdf) for more information.

 ### Download the beta from Google Play
 1) Join this Google+ Community
 https://plus.google.com/communities/100444948974584286905